owncloud/ocis/extensions/accounts/configuration.md

 ### Command-line flags

 If you prefer to configure the service with command-line flags you can see the available variables below.
 Command line flags are only working when calling the subcommand directly.

+### accounts add

+Create a new account

+Usage: `accounts add [command options] [arguments...]`

+-grpc-namespace |  $ACCOUNTS_GRPC_NAMESPACE
+: Set the base namespace for the grpc namespace.
+Default: `"com.owncloud.api"`.

+-name |  $ACCOUNTS_NAME
+: service name.
+Default: `"accounts"`.

+-enabled |
+: Enable the account.

+-displayname |
+: Set the displayname for the account.

+-username |
+: Username will be written to preferred-name and on_premises_sam_account_name.

+-preferred-name |
+: Set the preferred-name for the account.

+-on-premises-sam-account-name |
+: Set the on-premises-sam-account-name.

+-uidnumber |
+: Set the uidnumber for the account.

+-gidnumber |
+: Set the gidnumber for the account.

+-mail |
+: Set the mail for the account.

+-description |
+: Set the description for the account.

+-password |
+: Set the password for the account.

+-password-policies |
+: Possible policies: DisableStrongPassword, DisablePasswordExpiration.

+-force-password-change |
+: Force password change on next sign-in.

+-force-password-change-mfa |
+: Force password change on next sign-in with mfa.

 ### accounts list